Noncommutative Mather-Yau theorem and its applications to Calabi-Yau algebras

 \section{Abstract}

-In this article, we prove that for a finite quiver $Q$ the equivalence class of a potential up to formal change of variables of the complete path algebra $\wh{\CC Q}$, is determined by its Jacobi algebra together with the class in its 0-th Hochschild homology represented by the potential assuming it is finite dimensional.
-This result can be viewed as a noncommutative analogue of the famous theorem of Mather and Yau on isolated hypersurface singularities.
-We also prove that the equivalence class of a potential is determined by its sufficiently high jet assuming the Jacobi algebra is finite dimensional.
-These results have several interesting applications.
-First, we show that if the Jacobi algebra is finite dimensional then the corresponding complete Ginzburg dg-algebra, and the (topological) generalized cluster category thereof, are determined by the isomorphic type of the Jacobi algebra together with the class in its 0-th Hochschild homology represented by the potential.
-The contraction algebras associated to three dimensional flopping contractions provide a class of examples of finite dimensional Jacobi algebras.
-As the second application, we prove that the contraction algebra together with the class in its 0-th Hochschild homology represented by the potential determines the relative singularity category defined by Kalck and Yang and the classical singularity category of Buchweitz and Orlov.
-This result provides an evidence for Donovan-Wemyss conjecture, which asserts that the contraction algebra is a complete invariant for the underlying singularities of three dimensional flopping contractions.
+In this article, we prove that for a finite quiver $Q$ the equivalence class of a potential up to formal change of variables of the complete path algebra $\wh{\CC Q}$, is determined by its Jacobi algebra together with the class in its 0-th Hochschild homology represented by the potential assuming the Jacobi algebra is finite dimensional.
+This is an noncommutative analogue of the famous theorem of Mather and Yau on isolated hypersurface singularities.
+We also prove that the right equivalence class of a potential is determined by its sufficiently high jet assuming the Jacobi algebra is finite dimensional.
+These two theorems can be viewed as a first step towards the singularity theory of noncommutative power series.
+As an application, we show that if the Jacobi algebra is finite dimensional then the corresponding complete Ginzburg dg-algebra, and the (topological) generalized cluster category thereof, are determined by the isomorphic type of the Jacobi algebra together with the class in its 0-th Hochschild homology represented by the potential.